 The principal assumptions in the Cashflow Projection on the Expected Life of the Investment are still valid.
-At the time the PDS was issued, 36-month average log prices to 30 June 2018 were used as the basis for projected harvest revenue.
-This translated to \$36,735 per hectare.
-If log prices were updated to 36-month average prices to 31 March 2020, revenue per hectare would increase to \$40,731 per hectare.
+At the time the PDS was issued, 36-month average log prices to 30 June 2019 were used as the basis for projected harvest revenue.
+This translated to \$42,905 per hectare for all trees planted from 2012 onwards.
+If log prices were updated to 36-month average prices to 31 March 2020, the equivalent revenue per hectare would be \$42,678 per hectare.
 After balance date, spot prices for logs have reduced but the 36-month average is still at similar levels.